-We now prove that $S$ satisfies all restrictions in $\mathcal{I}_\phi$.
-For $t>16n$, based on our construction, either zero or three intervals pass through these points.
-In the case of three intervals, one for each literal in the corresponding clause intersects with each other.
-Since $\sigma$ satisfies $\phi$, at least one literal in each clause is true.
-As a result, at least one of them is not selected.
-This ensures that the sum of values at these points is at most two, satisfying the restriction.
+Next, we prove that $S$ satisfies all restrictions in $\mathcal{I}_\phi$.
+First, we consider $t\leq 16n$, and show that the restriction imposed by $r(t)\leq 1$ is satisfied.
+In this range of $t$, at most two intervals in $\mathcal{I}_t$ contain $t$.
+We need to show whenever $S$ includes the principal interval of a variable $x$, it does not contain the unit intervals that intersect the principal interval of $x$.
+This holds because these unit intervals are associated with $\neg x$, which is not selected by the construction of $S$.
+Consequently, the number of selected intervals at the intersection points of the principal interval of $x$ and the unit intervals is at most $1$, satisfying the restriction $r(t) = 1$ (for $t \leq 16n$).

-For $t\leq 16n$, at most two intervals pass through any such point of time.
-Also, based on the definition of $S$, whenever we choose an interval related to a variable, we do not choose the left intervals of the clause gadgets that intersect with it.
-Note that the right intervals of all clause gadgets are disjoint from the twin intervals related to the variables.
-Consequently, the sum of values at these points is at most $1$, satisfying the restriction $r(t) = 1$.
-Thus, $S$ is a valid selection for $\mathcal{I}_\phi$.
+Next, we consider $t>16n$ and show the restriction imposed by $r(t) = 2$ is satisfied.
+There is one unit interval for each literal in a clause $C_j$, i.e., for any $t>16n$, there are up to 3 intersecting intervals.
+Since $\sigma$ satisfies $\phi$, at least one literal in each clause receives a true value.
+Suppose that it is the $q$'th literal for $q\in [3]$.
+As a result, based on the construction of $S$, $\overline{I^j_q}$ is not selected.
+This ensures that the number of selected intervals at these points is at most two, satisfying the restriction $r(t) =2$.